Make the jam at least one day (or up to 10 days) before making the Crostata. In

-Transfer the pastry to a parchment paper lined baking sheet.
+Transfer the pastry to your baking sheet.
 Spread the

-raspberry jam over the pastry, leaving about a 2 inch (5 cm) border.
+raspberry jam onto the pastry, leaving a 2 inch (5 cm) border.
+Gently fold

-Gently fold the edges of the pastry up and over the filling, pleating as necessary.
+the edges of the pastry up and over the filling, pleating as necessary.
 Make sure to seal any cracks in the pastry.

 is golden brown.
 Remove from oven and place on a wire rack to cool.